spham395/05-Python-Programming/02_Data_Types/01_variables.md

 ## Continue to Lab 2A

-<a href="https://github.com/CyberTrainingUSAF/07-Python-Programming/blob/master/00-Table-of-Contents.md" rel="Return to TOC"> Return to TOC </a>
+<a href="https://github.com/CyberTrainingUSAF/07-Python-Programming/blob/master/02_Data_Types/lab2a.md" rel="Continue to Next Topic"> Continue to Next Topic </a>